marcohern/car-dealer/README.md

 # CarDealer

-CarDealer is a Tech Demo of an implementation of Angular (formally known as Angular2)
+CarDealer is a Tech Demo of an implementation of Angular (formally known as Angular2).
+Not to be confused with AngularJS, usually refered to as Angular 1.

+It uses [Bootstrap 3](http://getbootstrap.com/) for it's UX elements as well as [Toastr](http://codeseven.github.io/toastr/) for popup notifications.

 ## Installation